Nova Scotia Health Authority. QEII. Inherited Heart Disease Clinic.

 - View Pamphlet

-In arrhythmogenic right ventricular cardiomyopathy (ARVC), the heart muscle is replaced by fat and scar tissue.
-This can make it harder for the heart to pump blood out to the body.
+In arrhythmogenic right ventricular cardiomyopathy (ARVC), some of your heart muscle is replaced by fat and scar tissue.
 ARVC usually affects the right side of the heart.
-The fat and scar tissue causes the right side of the heart to stretch.
-In very bad cases, a weak heart may cause fluid to build up outside of the heart, in the lungs (causing shortness of breath), or the ankles or belly (causing swelling).
-ARVC also affects the electr…
+The fat and scar tissue dilate (stretch) the right side of your heart.
+This weakens the heart muscle.
+This makes it harder for your heart to pump blood out to your body.
+If your ARVC is very bad, it may cause fluid to build up in your lungs (causing shortness of breath), ankles, or belly (causing swelling).
+ARVC can also chang…